YujieZhou0813/yujiezhou0813.github.io/content/About/_index.md

 **Education**

-2021-2023	Master of Arts in Photography, minor in Textiles - Material and Structure
+2021-2023	Master of Arts in Photography, minor in Textiles - Materials and Structures

 ––––Aalto University, Finland